 Every staircase has a "scout," whom you will come to love.
 The scout keeps your room and staircase tidy, makes your bed every day, and once a week changes your linen.
-She is not a maid and would probably be insulted if you called her one.
+She is not a maid and would probably be insulted if you called her that.

 Scouts pride themselves not only on keeping things ship-shape but also on getting to know the residents and looking out for their welfare.
 They are friendly and approachable and are excellent sources of information about local customs, manners and ordinary life in England.

 Professors are called tutors.
 Most faculty will live on-college with you.
 (Can’t say “live on campus” at Trinity.
 The word “campus” is just not used.)